Asceticism: Judaism

+Ascetic Jewish sects existed in ancient and medieval era times, most notably the Essenes.
+According to Allan Nadler, Professor Emeritus of Religious Studies and Former Director of the Jewish Studies Program at Drew University, two most significant examples of medieval Jewish asceticism have been the Havoth ha-Levavoth and Chassidei Ashkenaz.
+Pious self-deprivation was a part of the dualism and mysticism in these ascetic groups.
+This voluntary separation from the world was called Perishuth, and the Jewish society widely accepted this tradition in the late medieval era.
+Extreme forms of ascetic practices have been opposed or controversial in the Hasidic movement.

-Another significant school of Jewish asceticism appeared in the 16th century led from Safed.
+Another significant school of Jewish asceticism appeared in the 16th century, led from Safed.
 These mystics engaged in radical material abstentions and self-mortification with the belief that this helps them transcend the created material world, reach and exist in the mystical spiritual world.
 A studied example of this group was Hayyim ben Joseph Vital, and their rules of ascetic lifestyle (Hanhagoth) are documented.

 Indian religions

 Asceticism is found in both non-theistic and theistic traditions within Indian religions.
-The origins of the practice are ancient and a heritage shared by major Indian religions such as Buddhism, Hinduism and Jainism.
-These probably developed from a syncretism of Vedic and Sramanic influences.
+The origins of the practice are ancient, and a heritage shared by the three major Indian religions: Buddhism, Hinduism, and Jainism.
+They are referred to by many names, such as Sadhu, Pravrajita, Bhikshu, Yati, etc.

-Asceticism in Indian religions includes a spectrum of diverse practices, ranging from the mild self-discipline, self-imposed poverty and simple living typical of Buddhism and Hinduism, to more severe austerities and self-mortification practices of monks in Jainism and now extinct Ajivikas in the pursuit of salvation.
+Asceticism in Indian religions includes a spectrum of diverse practices, ranging from the mild self-discipline, self-imposed poverty, and simple living typical of Buddhism, Hinduism, and Jainism, to more severe austerities and self-mortification practices of monks in Jainism and now extinct Ajivikas in the pursuit of salvation.
 Some ascetics live as hermits relying on whatever food they can find in the forests, then sleep and meditate in caves; others travel from one holy site to another while sustaining their body by begging for food; yet others live in monasteries as monks or nuns.
-Some ascetics live like priests and preachers, other ascetics are armed and militant, to resist any persecution—a phenomenon that emerged after the arrival of Islam in India.
-Self-torture is relatively uncommon practice but one that attracts public attention.
+Some ascetics live like priests and preachers, other ascetics are armed and militant, to resist any persecution—a phenomenon that emerged after the Muslim invasions of India during the Middle Ages.
+Self-torture is a relatively uncommon practice but one that attracts public attention.
 In Indian traditions such as Buddhism and Hinduism, self-mortification is typically criticized.
 However, Indian mythologies also describe numerous ascetic gods or demons who pursued harsh austerities for decades or centuries that helped each gain special powers.